jooby-project/jooby/jooby-maven-plugin/README.md

 # jooby:run

-A [Maven](http://maven.apache.org/) plugin for running, debugging and reloading your application.
+A [Maven 3+](http://maven.apache.org/) plugin for running, debugging and reloading your application.

 ## usage